ragilmi/Notepad-Web/README.md

 ## Conclusion

-This project demonstrates how to set up, develop, and deploy a full-stack web application using Docker and Docker Compose.
+This project demonstrates how to set up, develop, and deploy a full-stack web application using **Docker** and **Docker Compose**.
 By containerizing the app, the development and deployment process becomes more efficient and consistent across different environments.

----

-## Next Steps

-* Add persistent storage for the backend (using Docker volumes) instead of relying on in-memory storage.
-* Implement user authentication and note-sharing functionality for future improvements.